Dara Taylor

-Taylor was born in Poughkeepsie, New York but spent most of her childhood in Lockport, New York.
+Taylor was born in Poughkeepsie, New York, but spent most of her childhood in Lockport, New York.
 She studied as a mezzo-soprano under Judith Kellock at Cornell University and sang in the Cornell University Chorus.
 Also at Cornell, she studied composition independently with Zachary Wadsworth and Steven Stucky.
 In 2009, she graduated cum laude with a Bachelor's in Music and Psychology.
-Taylor then received a Masters of Music from New York University in 2011 where she studied Film Music Composition with Mark Suozzo.
+Taylor received a Masters of Music from New York University in 2011, where she studied Film Music Composition with Mark Suozzo.
+She resides in Los Angeles.

-Taylor is currently based in Los Angeles, CA.